OCHA-DAP/hdx-python-country/documentation/index.md

 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
+From 3.9.2, must call Currency.setup before using Currency methods.

 From 3.7.5, removed clean_name function.
 There is now a function normalise in HDX Python Utilities.